jplayer/jPlayer/MIGRATION.md

 # Migration
 All notable changes that affect the backwards compatability of this project will be documented in this file.

+## 2.9.2 - 2014-12-14
+### Changed
+- jPlayer Repository Refactor: The skins source files are now in `src/skin` and the build skins files in the 'dist/skin' folder.
+- jPlayer Repository Refactor: All the circle player specific files are now in the `lib/circle-player` folder.

 ## 2.8.2 - 2014-11-19